Another Win! 12 Million Dollar Recoupment Reduced to $896 – But There is a Twist

 Here, in NC, we obtained a waiver from the Centers of Medicare and Medicaid Services (CMS) to allow our ALJs to render Decisions.
 See blog.

 I still consider this a win.

-Posted on November 9, 2016, in "Single State Agency", Administrative code, Administrative Law Judge, Administrative Remedies, Agency, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Behavioral health, CMS, DHHS, Due process, Extrapolations, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Funds, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, NC, New Mexico, North Carolina, Office of Administrative Hearings and tagged Administrative Law Judge, Agency decision, ALJ recommendation, Alleged Overpayments, Appeals of recoupments, Behavioral health, behavioral health care provider, Centers for Medicare and Medicaid Services, CMS, Fair Hearing Bureau, HSD, Human Services Department, Medicaid, Medicaid Recoupment, New Mexico, New Mexico Behavioral Health Providers, PCG, Personal, Post-Payment Review, Public Consulting Group, Secretary of Department of Health and Human Services, Single state agency, Waiver.
+Posted on November 9, 2016, in "Single State Agency", Administrative code, Administrative Law Judge, Administrative Remedies, Agency, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Behavioral health, CMS, DHHS, Due process, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Funds, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, NC, New Mexico, North Carolina, Office of Administrative Hearings and tagged Administrative Law Judge, Agency decision, ALJ recommendation, Alleged Overpayments, Appeals of recoupments, Behavioral health, behavioral health care provider, Centers for Medicare and Medicaid Services, CMS, Fair Hearing Bureau, HSD, Human Services Department, Medicaid, Medicaid Recoupment, New Mexico, New Mexico Behavioral Health Providers, PCG, Personal, Post-Payment Review, Public Consulting Group, Secretary of Department of Health and Human Services, Single state agency, Waiver.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.